Frequently Asked Questions

 An Independent Marriage Celebrant has certain obligations under the Marriage Act 1955.
 I will explain these to you during our first meeting.
 Once these obligations are met, the contents of the marriage ceremony are up to you.
 I can write the entire ceremony as overseen by you or guide you in writing your own ceremony.
 You may wish to include symbols, a special dedication or a cultural tradition or ritual.

-I am very happy to perform same sex marriages – love is love.
+I am very happy to perform same gender marriages – love is love is love!

 Who can act as a witness to the ceremony?